kbinani/eglyf/README.md

 - `--input`: File path to the input font file (required)
 - `--output`: File path where the modified font will be saved (required)
-- `--name`: Custom name for the output font, formatted as "family/subFamily/fullName/postScriptName"
+- `--names`: Custom name for the output font, formatted as "family/subFamily/fullName/postScriptName"
-  - Example: `"My EgyptHiero/Regular/My Egyptian Hieroglyphs Regular/MyEgyptianHieroglyphs-Regular"`
+  - Example: `--names "My EgyptHiero/Regular/My Egyptian Hieroglyphs Regular/MyEgyptianHieroglyphs-Regular"`
 - `--disable-mdc-subst`: Disable some GSUB lookups for Manuel de Codage support (optional)

 ## Disclaimer